-Changing a zone from insecure to secure can be done in two ways: using a dynamic DNS update, or the auto-dnssec zone option.
+Changing a zone from insecure to secure can be done in three ways: using a dynamic DNS update, use the auto-dnssec zone option, or set a DNSSEC policy for the zone with dnssec-policy.

-For either method, you need to configure named so that it can see the K files which contain the public and private parts of the keys that will be used to sign the zone.
-These files will have been generated by dnssec-keygen.
-You can do this by placing them in the key-directory, as specified in named.conf:
+For either method, you need to configure named so that it can see the K\ files which contain the public and private parts of the keys that will be used to sign the zone.
+These files will have been generated by dnssec-keygen (or created when needed by named if dnssec-policy is used).
+Keys should be placed in the key-directory, as specified in named.conf:

 '''

 zone example.net {

 type master;

 update-policy local;

 file "dynamic/example.net/example.net";

+'''

+'''

 key-directory "dynamic/example.net";

 };

 '''